encodingx/binary/README.md

 a la `encoding/json` and `encoding/xml`.

 ## Binary Message and File Formats
-Messsage and file formats speecify how bits are arranged to encode information.
+Message and file formats specify how bits are arranged to encode information.
 Control over individual bits or groups of smaller than a byte is often required to put together and take apart these binary structures.